HenriMertens/PICOGYM/rev/gogo/gogo_solution.md

    Keep in mind that you will only hit the breakpoint when giving 32 characters as input!

-8) Since our_input^local40 shoudl equal local20, we can deduce that local40^local20 sould equal our input!
+8) Since our_input^local40 should equal local20, we can deduce that local40^local20 should equal our input !
-   We can use cyberchef to easiliy compute the XOR:
+   We can use cyberchef to easily compute the XOR:

    ![noswap](https://github.com/HenriMertens/PICOGYM/assets/149707229/d2523baf-b132-4d0a-b44e-346e0c93e5f0)

    hmmm, this almost looks correct.
-Lets tryswapping endianness:
+Lets try swapping endianness:

    ![swap](https://github.com/HenriMertens/PICOGYM/assets/149707229/8400ad2c-5f79-4b19-ad6f-ea3b77e5c3f2)